bbc/hive-ci/_documentation/03-02-ios-plugin.md

 * The device must be trusted when the USB cable is attached
 * 'Enable UI Automation' must be set.
 On the device open 'Settings' and open 'Developer'.

+#### Problem: Cannot find 'Developer' settings on device

+For iOS 10 and later the 'Developer' settings need to be enabled with XCode.
+With XCode running attach the device and the option will appear.
+If it does not, open the 'Devices' dialog from the Windows menu and select the device.
+On older versions of XCode there will be an option to enable the developer mode.

+This only needs to be done once for each device.